CWJC of Madison County, AL

-Graffiti 2 Works coaches adults in developing the physical, mental, emotional, social and spiritual skills necessary for achieving his or her full potential.
-Learning sewing skills and selling products not only provides Graffiti 2 artisans with a job, it also helps them build self-esteem and develop relationships with each other and with our Father.
+Graffiti 2 Works coaches adults to develop the physical, mental, emotional, social, and spiritual skills necessary to achieve their best.
+Learning to sew and sell products gives these artisans jobs and builds their self-esteem.
+As the artisans of Graffiti 2 Works sew together, they develop relationships with each other and with our Father.

 Hearts and Hands